-At this timely dialogue in Dahlgren Chapel of the Sacred Heart, in a context of prayer, reflection, and conversation, four leading Catholic thinkers and scholars will examine the foundations, challenges, and opportunities for a principled relationship between faith and democracy in our current moment.
+At this timely dialogue in Dahlgren Chapel of the Sacred Heart, in a context of prayer, reflection, and conversation, four leading Catholic thinkers and scholars examined the foundations, challenges, and opportunities for a principled relationship between faith and democracy in our current moment.

 The United States is struggling to address the erosion of core constitutional freedoms; the uses and abuses of executive, legislative, and judicial power; intense polarization; and even horrific political violence.
 In this context, some are uncertain or wary of the role of our Catholic faith in our challenged pluralist democracy, while others see an urgent need and opportunity to renew our commitment to the principles at the heart of Catholic social teaching.